 Lexi: Am I right in thinking that you were using some of the funds that you’re making through the agency to fund your time spent on ZoomShift?

-Jon: Yeah, a hundred percent.
+Jon: Yeah, 100%.
 We were just using the agency as a means to kickstart our next software.
 We didn’t want to be an agency forever, trading hours for dollars.
 We eventually transitioned, but it took a long time.

 For the next two years, Jon and Ben worked side by side, splitting their attention between the marketing agency and building ZoomShift.
 They had some momentum already, thanks to a five-figure seed fund from a 94 Labs investor.